Dextroscope: Dextroscope and diagnostic imaging

 Dextroscope is not just for surgeons – radiologists use it, too.
 The rapid growth in multi-modal diagnostic imaging data routinely available has increased their workload tremendously.
 Using the Dextroscope, radiologists can reconstruct multimodal models from high volumes of 2D slices – hence facilitating a better understanding of the 3D anatomical structures and helping with the diagnosis.

 Furthermore, the Dextroscope virtual reality environment helps bridge the gap between radiology and surgery - by allowing the radiologist to easily demonstrate to surgeons important 3D structures in a way that surgeons are familiar with.
 This demonstration capability makes it also useful as a base for medical educators in which to convey 3D information to students.
 In order to reach a larger group of people in a classroom or auditorium, a version was manufactured called Dextrobeam.

 The Dextroscope was installed, (among other medical and research institutions) at:

 Dextroscope in the operating room: DEX-Ray

 The Dextroscope was a pre-operative planning system which created 3D patient-specific virtual models.
-To bring the patient date into the operating room, in particular to neurosurgery, the DEX-Ray augmented reality neurosurgical navigation system was developed in 2006-2008.
+To bring the patient data into the operating room, in particular to neurosurgery, the DEX-Ray augmented reality neurosurgical navigation system was developed in 2006-2008.
 DEX-Ray overlaid 3D virtual patient information over a video stream obtained from a proprietary handheld tracked video probe designed by the company.
 This allowed image guidance by displaying co-registered planning data over the real images of the patient seen by the video camera, so that the clinician had 'see-through' visualization on the patient's head, and helped plan the craniotomy and guide during the intervention.
 The DEX-Ray was clinically tested at the Singapore National Neuroscience Institute (Singapore) and at the Hospital Clinic Barcelona (Spain).
 It was not released as a commercial product.